-We start with a sample of 12,773 individuals who both responded to Wave 9 of the Main Study and gave a full interview at Wave 4 of the Covid-19 Study.
-Of these, 2,531 individuals who did not have a positive Wave 9 sample weight are excluded from our analysis as the Covid-19 Study weighting strategy does not assign a positive sample weight to these respondents.
-We further exclude from our analysis 248 individuals who did not provide an answer to the MPC questions.
+We begin with a sample of 11,223 individuals who had positive Wave 9 sample weights, for whom Covid-19 sample weights can be derived.
+We then exclude from our analysis 248 individuals who did not provide an answer to the MPC questions.
 This gives a final analysis sample of 10,975 individuals.

 To explore heterogeneity in spending responses we focus primarily on characteristics measured in the Main Study, prior to the onset of the pandemic.
 In addition to basic demographics (age, gender, education, family type and occupation), we look at several measures of financial position and behaviour.
 We created an income measure which assigns respondents to quintiles of household income based on their annual income prior to COVID, averaged over three years.
-Income includes earned and unearned income, net of tax and inclusive of any benefits received and is equivalised by household composition.
+Income includes earned and unearned income, net of tax and inclusive of any benefits received and is equivalized by household composition.
 We also look at whether the individual lives in housing which is owned outright (so that there are neither mortgage or payments).